serg1uu/ionic-locating-app/README.md

 Starting with Chrome v50, the Geolocation API was removed from unsecured origins. <a href="https://developers.google.com/web/updates/2016/04/geolocation-on-secure-contexts-only">Source</a>

 That means your website needs SSL Certification in order to access location based informations.

 This repository includes ngrok executable, which is a convenient command line tool that creates a tunnel for localhost to establish both http and https connections.

 Commands to run from local folder:
 <pre>ionic serve</pre>
-<pre>ngrok http 8100</pre>
+<pre>.\ngrok http 8100</pre>

  @Sergiu Turus